 October is a magical month in France.
 The autumn colors are at their best and the often warm weather allows glorious days walking outdoors.
 The grape harvest season is in full swing in France's wine regions, and the French love of festivals continues with a host of events to enjoy.
 Many attractions are open but without the crowds of summer, and hotels tend to offer low shoulder-season rates.
 In the evenings, you can sit in front of a crackling open fire sipping a glass of wine and watching the sunset.

 France Weather in October

-During October the weather in France can be very variable, although temperature averages in the 50s.
-Most days are sunny, but about 12 days a month get rain or light showers (especially in Paris).
+During October the weather in France can be very variable, although temperatures average above 50 degrees Fahrenheit (10 degrees Celsius).
+Most days are sunny, but about 12 days a month get rain or light showers.

 |Average High Temperature||Average Low Temperature||Average Rainy Days|